Nanolat/sotopless-octopress/source/tutorials/ios.markdown

 GameKit Compatibility
 =====================
 SoTopless iOS SDK provides simple and easy to use APIs like Apple GameKit.
-In case you have experience in leveloping leaderboards using GameKit, you will feel familar with iOS SDK as well.
+In case you have experience in developing leaderboards using GameKit, you will feel familiar with iOS SDK as well.

 However, there are some different parts such as user authentication.
 You need to pass playerID, playerAlias, and a password.